roadrunner-server/roadrunner/README.md

 > RPC server must be written based on net/rpc rules: https://golang.org/pkg/net/rpc/

-Now, you can connect to this service from PHP:
+You can connect now to this service from PHP:

 ```php
 // make sure to use same port as in .rr config for RPC service